James Gomez (politician): Workers' Party

-Gomez joined the Workers' Party in 2001.
-He was a member of the Workers' Party team which attempted to contest the Aljunied Group Representation Constituency at the 2001 general election, but were disqualified because their nomination papers were incomplete.
-The name of the Group Representation Constituency (GRC) they were intending to contest had not been written down on the form.
+Gomez joined the Workers' Party (WP) in 2001.
+He was a member of the Workers' Party team which attempted to contest the Aljunied Group Representation Constituency (GRC) at the 2001 general election, but were disqualified because their nomination papers were incomplete.
+The name of the GRC they were intending to contest had not been written down on the form.

-During the 2006 Singaporean general election, Gomez stood as a member of the Workers' Party's team in the Aljunied Group Representation Constituency at the election.
-In the lead up to the election, Gomez claimed that he had submitted his minority-race candidate's application form during a visit to the Elections Department with Workers' Party Chairman Sylvia Lim on 24 April (All the candidates in a GRC must have at least one of the candidates must be a person belonging to the Malay, Indian or some other minority community.).
+During the 2006 Singaporean general election, Gomez stood as a member of the Workers' Party's team in the Aljunied GRC at the election.
+In the lead up to the election, Gomez claimed that he had submitted his minority-race candidate's application form during a visit to the Elections Department with WP chairman Sylvia Lim on 24 April (All the candidates in a GRC must have at least one of the candidates must be a person belonging to the Malay, Indian or some other minority community).
 Two days later, Gomez called in at the Elections Department to enquire about the status of the form. which he was informed that they had not received his form, and he told an officer from the department that there would be "consequences" if it had been misplaced.
 The following day, the Elections Department confirmed that their closed-circuit television footage had revealed that Gomez had in fact put the form in his bag and left the building without submitting it.

 On 29 April 2006, Gomez apologised after the release of the CCTV evidence and admitted that he had not filed his application, contrary to his earlier claims.
 He said that he had been distracted by his busy schedule.
 His failure to submit the form did not prevent the Workers' Party team from running in Aljunied GRC because they had a second minority candidate on their team, Mohammed Rahizan bin Yaacob, who had submitted the required paperwork.